MEA and AFT-Michigan form formal partnership to advocate for students and education employees

 “Working together, we can improve learning conditions for students by helping to ensure our schools get the resources they need, as well as making sure education employees are treated as valued professionals,” MEA President Steven Cook said.

-The partnership comes as funding for Michigan’s public schools, colleges and universities is being cut — all for the benefit of big corporations.
+The partnership comes as short-sighted politicians are cutting Michigan’s public schools, colleges and universities to the bone — all for the benefit of big corporations.

 “At a time when public preK-16 education is under attack, it’s critical that advocates for good public schools stand together and provide a strong voice for students, education employees and parents — and that’s why MEA and AFT-Michigan have formed this important partnership,” AFT-Michigan President David Hecker said.